annalyse-staker/password-manager/README.md

 # Password Manager
 A command-line password manager built in Python that securely stores account credentials by website and username.
-This project was create to practice working with JSON files, program organization, user authentication, and modular Python design.
+This project was created to practice working with JSON files, program organization, user authentication, and modular Python design.

 ## Features